sr2498/Portfolio-website/README.md

 Navigate to the "About" section for a deeper dive into my background, experiences and what motivates me in the tech world.

 ## Skills
-In the "skills" section, you will find a list of technical tools and languages I know.
+In the "skills" section, you will find a list of technical tools and programming languages I know.

 ## Projects
 Explore the "Projects" section to see cool stuff I've worked on.
 Each project comes with a short description and the tech I used.